So you've got your blog up and running, you're writing regular posts, but you're still not getting as much traffic as you'd like?

-It goes without saying, if you want more readers then you'll have to write interesting things that will draw them in.
+If you want more readers, then you'll have to write interesting things that will draw them in.
 How do you find out what they want to hear?
 Do some research online.
 Find out what people are talking about and what people share the most.
 Write about things that people want to read.
 Use something like BuzzSumo to find trending topics.

 2. Be topical

 With the above in mind, keep your blog updated and publish topical posts that talk about things happening right now.
 Offer your opinion and analysis on the news.
 Share your thoughts and offer helpful insight into any given topic.
 Encourage debate and interact with your readers.

 Don't just write about topical things, try to offer some timeless articles as well – things that will stand the test of time and will be as relevant in future as they are now.